atenfyr/tosabbreviator/README.md

 ### Windows
 You can download the latest stable version of tosabbreviator [here](https://github.com/atenfyr/tosabbreviator/releases).
 Simply double-click the .exe file, type in your steam path, press the "c" key, and you're done.
 ### Mac
-If you have node.js installed on your system, you can download the source of the latest stable version [here](https://github.com/atenfyr/tosabbreviator/releases).
+You can download the latest version of tosabbreviator [here](https://github.com/atenfyr/tosabbreviator/releases).
+Note that the mac version of tosabbreviator is untested, and may not work.
+Alternatively, if you have node.js installed on your system, you can download the source of the latest stable version [here](https://github.com/atenfyr/tosabbreviator/releases).
 Instead of downloading the .exe file, download the source code as a zip.
 Extract the folder inside the source zip and run "npm install" and then "node main" in your command line of choice.
 Note that the default is intended for Windows, and you will have to put in your own path.

 ## Installation (Experimental)
-The latest experimental source code can be downloaded with [this link.](https://github.com/atenfyr/tosabbreviator/archive/master.zip) After extracting the folder inside the zip file, run "npm install" and then "node main" in your command line of choice inside of the source folder.
+The latest experimental source code can be downloaded with [this link](https://github.com/atenfyr/tosabbreviator/archive/master.zip).
+After extracting the folder inside the zip file, run "npm install" and then "node main" in your command line of choice inside of the source folder.

 ## Changes
 Here is a list of all the changes that this tool makes to the language files of Town of Salem.